guka19/TBC-x-USAID---Clone/README.md

 running the app:

+for running the app you can either open the index.html from the src folder directly or you can use live-server library from the npm, this way you can also manipulate scss:

 ** should have npm installed on your system
 ** should have npx installed on your system

 1. clone the repository
 2. open the root folder of the application
 3. run "npm install" or "npm i"
 4. while being in the root folder of the application run "npx live-server src/"

-now the live server will open the project on the local server on your device

 ** For the scss manipulation you should run the sass compiler while being in the root directory run "npx sass -w src/styles.scss src/styles.css"

+***** sometimes live server library have problems with opening localhost due the lack of permissions on some ports, if this happens suggest to directly open the index.html or use code-editor, IDE live server tools.